Gastrointestinal Cancer Research Program

 - Andl, Claudia D., Ph.D.

-John Clinton Foshee Distinguished Chair in Surgery; Professor of Surgery; Professor of Cancer Biology; Chair of the Section of Surgical Sciences; Surgical Oncologist
+John Clinton Foshee Distinguished Professor of Surgery; Chairman, Section of Surgical Sciences; Surgeon-in-Chief, Vanderbilt University Hospital; Deputy Director, Vanderbilt-Ingram Cancer Center; Surgical Oncologist

 - Berlin, Jordan D., M.D.

-Professor of Medicine; Ingram Professor of Cancer Research; Clinical Director, GI Oncology Program; Director, Phase I Program; Medical Oncologist
+Ingram Professor of Cancer Research and Professor of Medicine; Medical Director of Clinical Trials Shared Resources; Clinical Director, GI Oncology Program; Director, Phase I Program; Medical Oncologist

 - Chan, Emily, M.D., Ph.D.